 General information about the Science Library

 Whenever you use Google scholar/books, make sure you change the settings to activate the University of Bergen ‘Library Link’ function.
-The More at UiB function will check access, or when necessary, guide you to a proxy server and enable you to find printed versions or allow you to order the document.
+The "More at UiB" function will check access, or when necessary, guide you to a proxy server for access.

 Help, guidance and courses

-Fund for Open Access publications
+Open Access publications and funding